chinuckb/Drilling-Well-Path-Design/README.md

 - Kick-Off Point (KOP)
 - Horizontal distance between the potential drilling site and the reservoir target

 The 3D and 2D plots generated visualize the well path.
+The Excel & CSV files associated are calculations necessary for the final code

 # Future Scope
 - Add other well types